 - Professor Varun Kanade, Department of Computer Science (machine learning, algorithms, social networks)

 The DPhil in Social Data Science is designed as a natural continuation of the MSc Social Data Science and offers the opportunity for students to go deeper into a research topic of their choice.

 Applicants to the MSc programme who plan to continue on to the DPhil programme at the completion of the MSc are encouraged to apply for both programmes as part of their application by selecting the MSc+DPhil (1+3) Social Data Science when they apply.
 Continuation to the DPhil portion of the combined MSc+DPhil programme will require that students meet the normal DPhil admissions requirements and any conditions set to progress to the DPhil in Social Data Science.

-Students admitted only for the MSc in their first year may later apply to continue on to the DPhil, as may students from other universities who can demonstrate similar preparation at the master’s level elsewhere.
+Students admitted only for the MSc in their first year may later apply to continue on to the DPhil, as may students from other universities who can demonstrate similar preparation.

 All students will have to complete their master’s, normally with a mark of at least 67%, and will be interviewed about their research proposals in order to progress to the DPhil programme.

 Students admitted to the 1+3 programme will be considered for funding for the duration of both degrees.

 Details of fees, living expenses, and definitions of home and overseas students, together with information about potential sources of funding, are available from the University’s Fees and Funding webpages.

 There are a number of sources of funding for postgraduate students at Oxford.
 Details of all scholarships for which candidates may be eligible can be found on the University Fees and Funding Website.
 To be considered for any of these scholarships applicants MUST apply by the January deadline.
 The scholarships are all highly competitive and are awarded on academic merit.